 Occasionally schedules patients, and accurately records information on patient records.

-Exhibits positive leadership skills, actively striving to improve the patient and staff experience of Clinica, as well as strong communication skills, including willingness to grow and develop skills in motivational interviewing.
+Exhibits positive leadership skills, actively striving to improve the patient and staff experience of [CHC], as well as strong communication skills, including willingness to grow and develop skills in motivational interviewing.

 Assist in processing encounters.